garrettgman/garrettgman.github.io/foundations.md

 2   | $$f_{2}$$ | $$m_{2}$$ | $$a_{2}$$
 3   | $$f_{3}$$ | $$m_{3}$$ | $$a_{3}$$

-Now that you know the vocabulary of data science, let's look at the method.

-## Patterns

-Recall that a data set organizes values so that each value is associated with a variable as well as an observation.
-This organization makes data sets particularly useful for discovering natural laws.
-If a natural law exists between the variables in a data set, the law will appear as a pattern that reoccurs in each observation.
-Or to put it more simply, a natural law will appear as a pattern in data.

-In our example data set, the relationship described by the law $$F = MA$$ will be present in each observation.
+The relationship described by the law $$F = MA$$ will be present in each observation.
 As a result, the data set will reveal what the natural law implies:

 obs | $$F$$     | $$M$$     | $$A$$
 --- | --------- | --------- | ---------